Idaho Financial Aid and Assistance Programs.

 Idaho Clinics Provide Free Health Care

 Government and non-profit administered medical assistance is available for uninsured families.
 Individuals in Idaho who either lack health insurance or that have limited coverage may be able to receive treatment, prescription medications, free medical care and other support.
-Continue.
+Continue with Idaho uninsured healthcare programs.

 Assistance and Discounts on Telephone Bills